IIIF/api/source/api/content-state/0.3/index.md

 A content state Annotation may be published inline as part of an HTML document, as in the preceding `data-iiif-content` example, or as a query string parameter forming part of the `href` property of an HTML anchor tag.

-If the content state is a simple URL, the client _MUST_ load the resource at that URL and process it.
-The resource at that URL _MUST_ be the full Annotation as in 2.2.2. above, or a IIIF Resource as in 2.2.4.
+If the content state is a simple URI, the client _MUST_ load the resource at that URI and process it.
+The resource at that URI _MUST_ be the full Annotation as in 2.2.2. above, or a IIIF Resource as in 2.2.4.
 That is, the de-referenced response _MUST_ be JSON-LD, and _SHOULD_ have a value of `type` taken from `Annotation`, `Collection`, `Manifest`, `Canvas` and `Range`.
 The response _MUST_ use UTF-8 encoding.

 If the `type` property of the dereferenced resource is `Canvas` or `Range`, the resource _MUST_ include the Manifest URI that the Canvas or Range is to be found in, using the `partOf` property, as in example 2.3.2 above.